Rsja12/under-pressure/SPEC.md

 * Add Edit and delete functionality for Dive Sites and Logs
 * Logs and Dive Sites are unique to each user
-* Deletes Logs from show page if divesite they belong to is deleted